The following provides a summary of the things we are most frequently asked.

-Before you begin, you will need to ring the surgery to verify your identity.
-The Reception staff will then provide you with the information required for you to register.
+You may need to ring the surgery to verify your identity.
+The Reception staff will provide you with the information required for you to register.

 Simply click on the links on the home page and follow the on line registration process.

 You can contact us online for medical purposes to request help and advice for any symptoms you are having, or administrative purposes to request documentation, such as a medical report or fit note.
 Some patients find this method of contact more convenient than telephoning or visiting the practice.
 Contact us online using Patchs.

 Unfortunately we are unable to offer this service to under-16s.

 I would like someone to accompany me during my consultation